Capsulotomy | Hill Vision | St. Louis Eye Doctor

 To explain further, the capsular bag is the clear, saran wrap-like, outer covering of the lens, which holds the lens implant.
 Over time, it gradually becomes opaque (not clear) in every person.
 The rate at which this happens varies greatly among patients as the result of a number of factors.

-The common denominator of posterior capsular opacification,( otherwise known as “secondary cataract”, or “after cataract”) is the growth and abnormal proliferation of native lens epithelial cells.
+The common denominator of posterior capsular opacification ( otherwise known as “secondary cataract,” or “after cataract”) is the growth of a type of cells called “native lens epithelial cells.”
 Although virtually all cloudy lens material is removed after cataract surgery, there are ALWAYS some microscopic epithelial cells present and it is IMPOSSIBLE to remove all of these tiny cells, particularly those at the far edges of the lens capsule.

 Nevertheless, a patient may have excellent vision after cataract surgery for many months or years without this being a problem.
 Other patients, however, depending on age, other medical conditions, specific ocular conditions, type of implant, type of cataract and the ability of the surgeon to remove as much of the cataract as possible, all have some bearing.
-At times, the capsular opacification may be such that a Capsulotomy is warranted as early as weeks to a few months following otherwise successful cataract surgery.
+At times, the capsular opacification may be such that a capsulotomy is warranted as early as weeks to a few months following otherwise successful cataract surgery.

 In summary, most patients can expect excellent vision following cataract surgery without the need of any secondary procedure in the immediate future.
-Eventually, however, a Capsulotomy will be performed, should the vision decline and the patient desires a visual “tune- up.”
+Eventually, however, a capsulotomy will be performed, should the vision decline and the patient desires a visual tune- up.